Zcgong/Reactor/README.md

 ### Creating Reactor Functions

 Reactor Functions are created using *Reactor(function() {})*.
-Within the passed in function, if a Reactor's value is retrieved via *get()*, the function is registered as dependent on that value and will be re-run when the value changes.
+Within the passed in function, if a Reactor's value is retrieved via **get()**, the function is registered as dependent on that value and will be re-run when the value changes.
+If the value of a Reactor is not needed but you still want a function dependent on it, you can use the **depend()** method.

 Reactor Functions can contain any number of Reactors.
 Conversely, Reactors can be used within any number of Reactor Functions.